PayString/rfcs/src/spec/payid-easy-checkout.md

 --- abstract
 This specification defines the PayID Easy Checkout Protocol, which can be used to allow two parties to transact money in a formalized way for some means of doing business with one another.

-The primary use-case of this protocol is to define how to two parties use a PayID in the context of knowing how to sent a user to their wallet to send funds to a recipient (for example, a merchant, charity, etc).
+The primary use-case of this protocol is to define how two parties use a PayID in the context of knowing how to send a user to their wallet to send funds to a recipient (for example, a merchant, charity, etc).

 --- middle